Why I Use Lightroom for Editing Wedding Images

 Of course, you could always accomplish these things in Photoshop, but it would take a lot longer, and the edits would have to be performed each image individually.
 And although this might be fine to do occasionally, it's simply not practical to employ these methods on a larger number of the wedding's images.
 Lightroom's gradient and radial tools, once you get the hang of using them, serve as a very quick and easy way to improve your images without totally killing your workflow efficiency.

-Capture One did finally add similar local adjustment tools a number of years later, but in early 2022 Adobe upped the ante with its new masking system, which featured AI masking to automatically select the subject or the sky.
+Capture One did finally add similar local adjustment tools a number of years later, but in early 2022 Adobe raised the bar substantially with its new masking system, which featured AI masking to automatically select the subject or the sky.

 AI Masking